7 Surprising Uses for Expired Breast Milk

 3. Treat Baby Acne

-4. Treat Diaper Rash
+4. Treat Nappy Rash

 5. Relieve Ear Infection Pain